Carnivore Breakfast Casserole

 Heat a large skillet over medium-high meat.
 Add the sausage and cook the meat until it’s fully cooked.
 Don’t overcook.
 Use a wooden spoon to break the meat apart while cooking.

-Cooking Ground Beef for Carnivore Breakfast Casserole
+Carnivore Breakfast Casserole Step 1

 Step 2